Make no mistake - riders have been thinking about their first spring ride since they put the bike away for the winter.

 Pro tip!
 Always store your battery indoors over the winter to help acclimatize the battery for an easy start up.

 Over the course of a few seasons, the rubber compounds in most tires will harden following their reaction to heat on the road.
 Check your tires for any major signals of cracking or warping - especially along the sidewalls.

 Checking the tread depth is also a good idea, and all motorcycle tires are outfitted with a wear-bar that tells the rider when it the opportune time to replace the rubber.
 If they’re approaching the end of their life cycle, consider replacing them as soon as possible.
 Tires are the connector to the road and working in unison with your brakes are the performance measure of braking, handling, and acceleration; bad tires increase the chance of problems or accidents.
 Lastly, check tire pressure and inflate according to the recommendation inscribed on the tire itself.

 Your bikes’ chain is the vessel that connects your clutch and engine to the wheels.
-Faulty chains mean significant time sitting on the side of the road waiting for friends or tow-trucks, so tuning up your chain is a very important aspect of the spring ritual.
+Faulty chains can mean significant time sitting on the side of the road waiting for friends or tow-trucks, so tuning up your chain is a very important aspect.